cc32d9/nfc-seal/README.md

   exactly like the original one.

-* The receiver of goods can easily verify the authenticity by reading the data on the chip and comparing it with the datta on blockchain.
+* The receiver of goods can easily verify the authenticity by reading the data on the chip and comparing it with the data on blockchain.

 The NTAG chips by NXP Semiconductors are cheap and reliable microdevices produced in various forms and embedded in various kinds of seals, labels, stickers, cards and keyfobs.

-Such chip contains 144 or more bytes of memory that can be protected with a 4-byte password from writing or reading+writing.
+Such a chip contains 144 or more bytes of memory that can be protected with a 4-byte password from writing or reading+writing.
 Also it has a 7-byte UID which is guaranteed to be unique by NXP.
 Also it has a read-only area containing a vendor ECC signature of the UID.